 It is quite common to have a runny nose for the first few weeks after your laryngectomy.
 The tissues lining your nose have to get used to the lack of air passing over them.
 It gradually stops.
 Don't take allergy tablets (antihistamines) as they are likely to make things worse in the long run.

 If you get a cold, your doctor may say you have tracheitis.
 This is more serious for a laryngectomy patient because thick mucus could potentially block your stoma.
 It is more likely to develop into pneumonia than in people who do not have a breathing stoma.
 So see your doctor straight away.
-Don't think that you are worrying them unnecessarily.
-Your doctor or stoma nurse can advise you.

 If you get a cold, you have to cough up any mucus you have through the stoma.
 This may be very hard to get used to at first.
 But, with time it will become second nature for you to put your tissue or handkerchief up to your neck and not your nose.
 You will no longer be able to blow or sniff through your nose.

 Remember – if you get a bacterial infection, you will need to take antibiotics.
 See your doctor straight away if you have

 - An increase in phlegm (pronounced flem)

 - A change in the colour of your phlegm (brown or green)